Llangenny

 Llangenny (Llangenau) is a village in the Brecon Beacons National Park, Powys, Wales.
 It is in the lower reaches of the Grwyne Fawr.
 The Vale of Grwyney community consists of Glangrwyney, Llanbedr, and Llangenny.

-Three features in Llangenny are the grade II* listed St.Cenau or Saint Keyne parish church, the Dragons Head Inn and Cwm Barn, an old barn converted into accommodation.
+Notable features in Llangenny include the Grade II* listed St. Cenau's parish church, the Dragons Head Inn and Cwm Barn, an old barn converted into accommodation.
 The population is approximately 100.

 The area is popular with hill-walkers and for camping and outdoor activities.